Take extra precautions and reduce risk of illness during hot and humid weather

 • If you do not have air conditioning in your home, go to places that do, including shopping malls, local libraries, public pools and community centres

 • Dress in light coloured, loose-fitting clothing

 • Do not leave people or pets in parked vehicles

-If you must be outdoors in the heat, try to plan activities for early in the morning or in the evening when it is cooler, and rest frequently to allow your body temperature to cool down.
-Follow the Canadian Cancer Society’s Sunsense Guidelines to reduce sun exposure between 11 a.m. and 4 p.m. or when the UV Index is 3 or more.
-Seek shade, wear a wide brimmed hat and wear sunscreen SPF 30 or higher.
+If you must be outdoors in the heat, try to plan activities for early in the morning or in the evening when it is cooler.
+Rest frequently to allow your body temperature to cool down.
+Follow the Canadian Cancer Society’s Sunsense Guidelines to reduce sun exposure between 11 a.m. and 4 p.m. or when the UV Index is three or more.
+Seek shade, wear a wide-brimmed hat and wear sunscreen SPF 30 or higher.
 Take extra precautions to protect older adults, infants and children.

 Drink extra fluids

 Heavy sweating removes water, salt and minerals from the body.
 Don’t wait until you are thirsty; on hot days increase your fluid intake regardless of your level of activity.
 During heavy exercise lasting more than one hour, drink 16 to 32 ounces (two to four cups) of cool fluids each hour.